lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - AWS Health and Redshift events list will show scheduled start times and whether the maintenance is mandatory/urgent.
 - Consult the Redshift release/maintenance notes for details on what a specific patch or version change includes.

-If you want, I can give the exact CLI syntax you should use for your cluster ID and a sample SNS subscription policy to get maintenance notifications.

 ## How do you enforce coding standards and review processes for Redshift SQL changes?
 Short answer: enforce standards by combining automated checks (linting, tests, performance gates) in CI/CD with mandatory code reviews, protected branches, schema-migration tooling, and runtime monitoring + rollback plans.
 Below is a practical policy and the concrete controls you can put in place.